Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Simulation Study

 In this setting, a random Gaussian white noise with 0.05 standard deviation is added to the sampling points.
 Since noises at different times are completely uncorrelated, nonlinear least squares curve fitting gives the maximum likelihood estimation \cite{Ai_2019} with reasonable standard errors of fitting parameters.
 It should be noted that this condition is a strong assumption and very idealized since the underlying mathematical function is unknown and variable in reality.

 To assess the overall quality of predictive uncertainty, we draw the normalized calibration plots \cite{DBLP:conf/icml/KuleshovFE18} to visualize observed confidence levels at different expected confidence levels (refer to Algorithm \ref{alg:metrics} in the appendix).
 When the uncertainty is perfectly calibrated, the above two confidence levels should match at any interval, resulting in a straight line from (0, 0) to (1, 1).
 In the first column of Fig. \ref{fig:sim_norm_calibre_uncorr}, it can be seen that both curve fitting and ensemble of neural networks achieve good calibration, while curve fitting is slightly better, in the unimodal uncorrelated condition.
-This is further proved by the A-UCE (explained later) column in Table \ref{tab:sim_num}, which is a direct measure of the deviation to the straight line in the normalized calibration plot.
+This is further proved by the A-UCE column in Table \ref{tab:sim_num}, which is a direct measure of the deviation to the straight line in the normalized calibration plot.

-In Table \ref{tab:sim_num}, we list negative log-likelihood (NLL) \cite{DBLP:conf/nips/Lakshminarayanan17}, binned uncertainty calibration error (B-UCE) \cite{DBLP:conf/midl/LavesIFKO20}, accumulated uncertainty calibration error (A-UCE) \cite{DBLP:conf/icml/KuleshovFE18}, bias and precision for time and energy prediction in each condition.
-All these metrics are explained in Algorithm \ref{alg:metrics} in the appendix.
-In them, NLL on the test set is a comprehensive index to judge how well the model estimates the true value and assigns uncertainty to each estimation, B-UCE/A-UCE measures the results by integrating the predictive variance and the actual error, and bias/precision mainly deals with the predictive mean.
-The smaller values of these measures, the better, except for the bias which needs a small absolute value.

-The first two rows of the table compare curve fitting with ensemble of neural networks in this condition.
+The first three rows of the table compare three methods in this condition.
 In general, ensemble of neural networks performs at least as well as curve fitting (reflected by NLL and precision).
 The reason why ensemble can be even better is that curve fitting may stop at a position which is not the global minimum during the numerical optimization process.
 In contrast, ensemble of neural networks is more robust given sufficient training examples.